 - configuring EC2 integration on TeamCity server

-Please ensure that the server URL specified on General Server Configuration page is correct since agents will use it to connect to the server.
+Please ensure that the server URL specified on Global Settings page in Administration area is correct since agents will use it to connect to the server.

 Here are the requirements for an image that can be used for TeamCity cloud integration: